 Enter Central Park right across the street from the Natural History Museum and grab some water from a street vendor lining the park’s edge.

 Head for the Swedish Cottage and stay out of the Ramble, a thicket of woods.
-I used my phone’s compass to navigate out of it and I lived in the city for years.
+I have had to use my phone’s compass to navigate out of it, and I lived in the city for years.

 After Swedish Cottage, walk through Shakespeare’s Garden and tour Belvedere Castle (donations accepted for tour) to grab a NYC skyline photo from the top.

-If the kids want to paddle a boat, head to Loeb’s Boathouse to rent one ($20 an hour, cash only).
+If the kids want to paddle a boat, head to Loeb’s Boathouse to rent one ($25 an hour, cash only.
+Summer only).
 Then grab an ice cream cone at the Loeb Boathouse Café Express for an afternoon snack.
 It also serves light meals from 8 a.m. to 5 p.m.

-Up next, Bethesda Terrance, Fountain and Arcade, tops for pictures of the park.
+Up next, Bethesda Terrance, Fountain, and Arcade, top for pictures of the park.
 If the kids need a pretzel, find a street cart near Bethesda.

 Next walk south along The Mall, a wide sidewalk shaded with trees.
 Another must for families, the 1908 Carousel is open April though October from 10 a.m. to 6 p.m.
 Admission is $3 per person, cash only.